 Other projects focus on new ways to prevent plants being eaten by insects.
 One of the projects will be combining nanoparticles and botanical insecticides such as garlic essential oil to make treatments more affordable and more effective, while another one will be employing principles of the evolutionary theory to prevent resistant pests emerging in the first place.

-Finally, there are two projects targeting antimicrobial resistance in Salmonella (a common livestock pathogen) and the bacterium causing Asiatic citrus cranker, a devastating and untreatable disease of orange trees.
-Since Brazil is a major producer and exporter of pork, chicken meat and oranges developing solutions to these growing challenge will benefit the Brazilian economy and consumers globally.
+Finally, there are two projects targeting antimicrobial resistance in Salmonella (a common livestock pathogen) and the bacterium causing Asiatic citrus canker, a devastating and untreatable disease of orange trees.
+Since Brazil is a major producer and exporter of pork, chicken meat and oranges, developing solutions to these growing challenges will benefit the Brazilian economy and consumers globally.